trustedlogin/vendor/README.md

 Find the auth token in [the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken), while logged in to the TrustedLogin account.
 Ask Zack for access if needed.

 The ngrok container has a UI for inspecting ngrok requests.
 It can be accessed at [http://localhost:4551/](http://localhost:4551/).

+### End To End Testing

+We use [cypress](https://cypress.io) for end to end testing (e2e) the vendor plugin, and the [e2e client](https://github.com/trustedlogin/trustedlogin-e2e-client).
+These tests use the production eCommerce app and Vault.
+These tests use an "ngrok" team.
+Zack can add and remove people from that team.

+The [e2e client plugin](https://github.com/trustedlogin/trustedlogin-e2e-client) is installed at [https://e2e.trustedlogin.dev/].
+The e2e tests in that plugin will use that site to grant access to the "ngrok" team.
+We can get the accessKey from that HTTP request's response.
+The ngrok endpoint will be serving a WordPress site using whatever version of this plugin is being tested, served at the ngrok endpoint.

+Then the tests will log into the vendor site and attempt to use the plugin's setting screen to login to the client site, using the access key.